m7wq/m7wq/README.md

 ### 🚀 Projects

 #### [MurderMystery Minigame](https://github.com/m7wq/MurderMystery)
-A Minecraft minigame plugin that enhances player experience with exciting knockback mechanics.
-Developed using the Spigot API for version 1.8.8.
+A Minecraft minigame plugin where players are assigned roles as Innocents, Detectives, and Murderers.
+Developed using the Spigot API for version 1.8.8, this plugin offers a thrilling experience with dynamic gameplay.

 #### [qShop Integration](https://github.com/m7wq/qShop)
 Integration project with the qShop library, showcasing a custom ShopAdapter and Main class implementation.